UoB-COMSM0110/2024-group-3/README.md

 <br>

 # 3. Requirements
+In this section we're going to describe the ideation process for our game.
+We hope to explain factors that were considering during our game's inception, and how these factors influence the development process.
+We started with paper prototyping, and then we created user stories, use case diagrams and determine the basic+alternate flows that we wanted our game to have.

 ### Initial Paper Prototyping
 When we first got together we brainstormed two possible initial ideas - an 'Endless Runner' game or a 'Survival Game'.
 In our first session we managed to successfully create paper prototypes for both of these ideas :